konsumer/postcss_starter/README.md

 You can see a running copy [here](http://konsumer.js.org/postcss_starter/).

-Fork it, and checkout your copy.
+Fork it, and clone your copy.

 It's also how I like to structure my apps: